laravel-workflow/laravel-workflow.github.io/blog/2023-08-20-ai-image-moderation-with-laravel-workflow.md

 ## Conclusion

-[Laravel Workflow](https://github.com/laravel-workflow/laravel-workflow) provides a structured approach to handle complex processes like image moderation.
+[Workflow](https://github.com/laravel-workflow/laravel-workflow) provides a structured approach to handle complex processes like image moderation.
 It supports asynchronous processing, external API integrations, and modular design for scalability.
 Thanks for reading!